jenncamacho/UCB/README.md

 Important Note
 Make sure to modify the filtering conditions and column names in the code according to your dataset's actual structure.

+## Findings
+- Coupons that had a longer expiration time of 1 day had a higher acceptance rate than coupons that expired in 2 hours.
+It would be recommended that more coupons be offered that have longer expiration times.
+- Bar coupons have a lower acceptance rate than other resturant categories.
+- Bar coupons have a higher acceptance rate with drivers under 25 years old and with driver who go to bars more than 3 times a month.

 ## License
 - This project is open source.